statamic/docs/content/collections/extending-docs/addons.md

 phpunit.xml
 ```

-The `TestCase` class extends Statamic's built-in `AddonTestCase` which is responsible for booting your addon's service provider, amoungst other things.
+The `TestCase` class extends Statamic's built-in `AddonTestCase` which is responsible for booting your addon's service provider, amongst other things.
 Under the hood, your addon's tests use [Orchestra Testbench](https://github.com/orchestral/testbench) which provides a layer allowing you to write tests against a *real* Laravel application.

 ### Writing Tests